zeek/zeek-docs/scripts/base/bif/strings.bif.zeek.rst

    :Type: :zeek:type:`function` (str: :zeek:type:`string`, sub: :zeek:type:`string`) : :zeek:type:`count`

-   Returns the number of time a substring occurs within a string
+   Returns the number of times a substring occurs within a string

    :str: The string to search in.